egor7/blog-1/csv/csv.md

 6 1
 ```

 If we pass list of lists to both sides of the `@` operator then we need the `each both` construct again.
-Putting all together
+Putting all together, we add new column `sum_A_of` by

 ```bash